fuuko08/React-Portfolio/README.md

 ## Instruction

+To download the app, run the command: ```git clone https://github.com/fuuko08/React-Portfolio.git```

 After downloading to your local device, please run the command ```npm install``` to install packages

 To start the app, use the command: ```npm start```